thomasclarke1969/documentation/quick-start/ios/install.md

 $ curl -L https://raw.githubusercontent.com/layerhq/quick-start-ios/master/install.sh | bash -s "%%C-INLINE-APPID%%"
 ```

 The simplest way to install LayerKit is with [CocoaPods](http://cocoapods.org).
+If you don't want to use Cocoapods follow these manual import [instructions](https://support.layer.com/hc/en-us/articles/204256740-Can-I-use-LayerKit-without-Cocoapods-).
 If you have yet to install Cocoapods, you can do so via the following command.

 ```console
 $ sudo gem install cocoapods